 The Cheyenne Animal Shelter is proud of their adoption happy tails.
-We are thrilled to hear from previous adopters and always encourage our adoptive families to either e-mail photos and a story about how well your new adopted family member is doing in your home.
-If you have an adoption happy tail you would like to see on our website you may send us a photo of your new adopted pet and their story to firstname.lastname@example.org or post it on our Facebook page.
+We are thrilled to hear from previous adopters and always encourage our adoptive families to either e-mail photos and a story about how well your new pet is doing in your home.
+If you have an adoption happy tail you would like to see on our website, you may send us a photo of your new adopted pet and their story to firstname.lastname@example.org or post it on our Facebook page.

 The animals’ caregivers here dedicate their time, love and affection for the animals daily, it warms our hearts when the animals that spend any amount of time at the Cheyenne Animal Shelter find their new forever homes.
 From long time residents to the ones that stay for only a matter of hours, every animal at the Cheyenne Animal Shelter shares a place in all of our hearts.

 This sweet girl is Leia!
 She was adopted from the Cheyenne Animal Shelter last summer and is loving life!
 Leia has transformed from a timid and scared dog into an athletic, adventurous girl.
 Her owner says the scariest thing she encounters anymore are plastic bags!
 Leia goes camping, hiking and biking with her owner and is very eager to please!

 Mickey was adopted from CAS this past summer.
 He is such a smart boy – he already knows play dead, roll over, shake, jump through a hula hoop and can even balance a treat on his nose!
 Mickey is very sweet, friendly and loves attention.
 He gets along fine with the other shelter dog, Todd who was adopted a few years ago.

 Frank has found his forever family!
 He is comfortable laying around, giving kisses or just getting into trouble with his new family members!